 South End has experienced a tumultuous past.
-From devastating floods in 1867 to the destruction of a culturally diverse community through Forced Removals in the 1960s, South End has experienced it all.
+From devastating floods in 1867 to the destruction of a culturally diverse community through forced removals in terms of the Group Areas Act in the 1960s, South End has experienced it all.

-The focus of this blog is the initial beginnings when the Baakens River isolated South End from Port Elizabeth and its subsequent transformation from a huge farm into a residential area.
+The focus of this blog is the early beginnings when the Baakens River isolated South End from Port Elizabeth and its subsequent transformation from a huge farm into a residential area.

 Main picture: Port Elizabeth from an agrarian South End in 1830

 Like many of the rivers in the Eastern Cape, the Baakens River also originally possessed an impressive lagoon.
 Old photographs and paintings show it being used for leisure activities such as boating.

 What eventually happened to this splendid lagoon?